pfdubois/BridgeBidding/source/Preliminaries.rst

 - :ref:`Inverted Minors <inverted_minors>`, and
 - :ref:`Roman Keycard Blackwood <RKC>`.

-There is no real connection between 2/1 and this set of conventions except that most players of 2/1 also play those conventions.
+There is no real connection between the 2/1 bids and this set of conventions except that most players of 2/1 also play those conventions.
 As you are learning you'll need to tell potential partners which of these conventions you haven't mastered yet.
 Fourth Suit Forcing and New Minor Forcing are so close in spirit that you